Field Growth Playbook: Salesman Tracking for VPs

 Route optimization that creates more selling time

+Poor routing kills output.
+A rep can look busy all day and still waste prime selling hours driving across town, backtracking, or visiting easy accounts instead of important ones.
 Good route planning fixes that by sequencing stops around account priority, geography, and time windows.
 It gives managers a cleaner way to set expectations and gives reps fewer chances to drift into convenience selling.
-If you want the nuts and bolts, this route optimization guide explains how the process works.
-2
+If you want the nuts and bolts, see our route optimization guide.
+2 The payoff is simple: more quality stops, more live conversations, more chances to move pipeline.

 GPS verification that makes activity records credible

-GPS verification solves the operational problem first.
-According to SalesTrendz’s field sales tracker explanation, some platforms only mark a dropped pin as verified when the rep’s device is within a 300-foot radius of the location.
-Keep the standard clear.
-Use verification to confirm customer-facing activity, not to micromanage bathroom breaks or every turn in the car.
+If visit data is weak, coaching gets political fast.
+Reps say they were there.
+Managers suspect they were not.
+GPS verification solves the problem first.
+According to SalesTrendz’s field sales tracker explanation, some platforms only mark a dropped pin as verified when the device is within a 300‑foot radius.
+Use verification to confirm customer‑facing activity, not to micromanage every turn in the car.
+3

 A verified visit record does three jobs well: